minamimoto-lab/2024-Mimura-SMP/README.md

 E-mail: kmimura@ism.ac.jp

-The algorithm optimizes the kernel function and hyperparameters of the [HDP-GP-HSMM](https://github.com/naka-lab/HDP-GP-HSMM) by Dr. Tomoaki, Nakamura to conform to primate behavior analysis.
+This algorithm optimizes the kernel function and hyperparameters of the [HDP-GP-HSMM](https://github.com/naka-lab/HDP-GP-HSMM) by Dr. Tomoaki, Nakamura to conform to primate behavior analysis.

 # 1. Environment